wommy/resume/README.md

-# resume

-## one of many iterations
+# resume, one of many iterations

-- a html template
-  - body generated from data
-  - scripts and styles
+## current version

+### 2018/07/31

 ## sections

-- 1 the data
+1. the data
-- 2 the scripts
+2. the scripts
+3. output

-- 3 output
+- html template
+  - head: styles, scripts
+  - body: generated from data